scriptnull/docsv2/sources/pipelines/resources/syncRepo.md

       branch: <string>                          #optional, default master
 ```

 * `name` should be an easy to remember text string.
-This will appear in the visualization of this resource in the SPOG view and the list of resources in the Pipelines `Resources` tab.
+This will appear in the visualization of this resource in the SPOG view.
 It is also used to refer to this resource in the jobs yml.
 If you have spaces in your name, you'll need to surround the value with quotes, however, as a best practice we recommend not including spaces in your names.

 * `type` is always set to 'syncRepo'.